microsoft/playwright/docs/src/other-locators.md

 ## XPath locator

 :::warning
-We recommend prioritzing [user-visible locators](./locators.md#quick-guide) like text or accessible role instead of using XPath that is tied to the implementation and easily break when the page changes.
+We recommend prioritizing [user-visible locators](./locators.md#quick-guide) like text or accessible role instead of using XPath that is tied to the implementation and easily break when the page changes.
 :::

 XPath locators are equivalent to calling [`Document.evaluate`](https://developer.mozilla.org/en/docs/Web/API/Document/evaluate).